 For example, many people apply for disability benefits based on their arthritis.
 When the disability examiners review the records provided by the treating doctor, often the file contains a few scribbles that the patient has joint pains and arthritis, and further notes that some form of treatment has been given.
 Often, medical records contain no description of diseased joints, no range of motion test results, and no x-rays.
 The SSA spends extensive time and money each year obtaining data from consultative examinations, x-rays, and other lab tests.

 The SSA cannot evaluate medical records that are scribbled and unreadable, nor can they evaluate medical records that lack significant information about your condition.

-Finally, the medical records that carry the most weight are evidence statements from your treating physician.
+Finally, the medical records that often carry the most weight with Social Security are medical source statements from your treating physician.
 This is because a treating physician (a doctor you see regularly) will generally know your medical condition better than any other source.
 RFC forms are ideal for this purpose.